sfigg/commercialization-public/design/device-experiences/OEM-credential-guard.md

 ---
-title: Windows Defender Credential Guard considerations for OEMs
+title: Windows Defender Credential Guard hardware requirements
-description: Provides guidance on what an OEM should do to enable Exploit Guard
+description: Provides guidance on what an OEM should do to enable Credential Guard
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'